(Last Updated: 6 Jun, 2021)

-We have been getting that question more often as 1-month SIBOR and 3-month SIBOR converged at the 1.88% level in recent weeks (as at 19 Aug 2019).
+As SIBOR has crashed effectively in 2020, we’ve been getting more questions on whether to choose 1-month SIBOR and 3-month SIBOR.
 So, I thought it may be good we give our take in this blog.

 First, for the benefit of those new to mortgages in Singapore, SIBOR stands for Singapore interbank offer rate – the rates that 20 Contributor banks who participate in the interbank market lend or borrow from one another where bids and offers are submitted to ABS (Association of Banks in Singapore), the administrator for SIBOR, and published every business day morning at 11.30am.
 Incidentally, in a bid to make SIBOR more reflective of true market activities, there is ongoing transitional testing (July to Dec 2019) for a new version of enhanced SIBOR on a new waterfall methodology which will come into effect by next year and by which time 12-month SIBOR will be discontinued.

 What we do need to understand as end-borrower, is how our mortgage interest rate is set if your loan is pegged to 1-month or 3-month SIBOR respectively.
 We will start with 1-month SIBOR.
 If your home loan rate review (or rate-setting) date is on the 5th of every month, the bank will look at what is the value of 1-month SIBOR published on this date and your mortgage rate will then be set accordingly as per your contract.
 For example, if you have contracted with the bank for a spread of 0.30% above 1-month SIBOR, your interest rate will be 1.88% (1-month SIBOR now) + 0.30% = 2.18% for the next month and the bank will send you an advice on the exact repayment amount for next month based on 2.18%.
 This exercise is repeated every month and in periods where there is little volatility or movements in SIBOR, you can expect to be paying more or less the same amount every month.